List of Aqua Teen Hunger Force episodes

-Aqua Teen Hunger Force (also known by various alternative titles) is an American adult animated television series that aired on Cartoon Network's late night programming block, Adult Swim.
-The show is about the surreal adventures and antics of three anthropomorphic fast food items: Master Shake, Frylock, and Meatwad, who live together as roommates in a neighborhood in the suburbs next door to a human named Carl Brutananadilewski.
+Aqua Teen Hunger Force (also branded with different alternative titles for seasons 8–11) is an American adult animated television series that aired on Cartoon Network's late night programming block, Adult Swim.
+The show is about the surreal adventures and antics of three anthropomorphic fast food items: Master Shake, Frylock, and Meatwad, who live together as roommates in a neighborhood in the suburbs next door to a human named Carl.

-An early version of the pilot episode originally aired months prior to the launch of Adult Swim on Cartoon Network unannounced on December 30, 2000.
-It later made its debut on Adult Swim on September 2, 2001, and ended on August 30, 2015, with a total of 139 episodes, over the course of eleven seasons.
+An early version of the first episode originally aired months prior to the launch of Adult Swim on Cartoon Network unannounced on December 30, 2000, before the series later made its debut on Adult Swim on September 9, 2001.
+It originally ended on August 30, 2015, with the eleventh season, but later returned for a twelfth season on November 26, 2023.
+The series ultimately ended on December 17, 2023, with a total of 144 episodes over the course of the 12 seasons.
 An episode titled "Boston" was scheduled to air during the fifth season, but was pulled to avoid further controversy surrounding the 2007 Boston Mooninite panic, and has never aired or formally released to the public legally in any format.
 In most seasons several episodes aired outside of their production order.

 The series was created by Dave Willis and Matt Maiellaro, who wrote and directed every episode, and provided the voices of several characters.
 The series was inspired by the Space Ghost Coast to Coast episode "Baffler Meal", which was not produced until after Aqua Teen Hunger Force premiered and did not air until 2003.
 Seasons 8–11 were each given a different alternative title, as a running gag from series creators, who wanted to try to change things in the series.
 Each alternatively titled season features different theme music from various composers.

 On April 13, 2007, a feature film based on the series, Aqua Teen Hunger Force Colon Movie Film for Theaters, premiered in theaters, marking the first time an original Adult Swim series was adapted into a feature-length film.
+A second film, entitled Aqua Teen Forever: Plantasm, was released direct-to-video on November 8, 2022, and later Max on February 8, 2023.

 The series also airs in syndication outside the United States and has been released on various DVD sets and other forms of home media, including on-demand streaming.